 - Pour the stock into a medium saucepan, add the saffron and bring to a simmer over medium heat; reduce heat to low.

 - Add one ladleful of the saffron stock and cook, stirring almost constantly, until the stock is fully absorbed.
 Add another ladleful of saffron stock and cook, stirring almost constantly, until the stock is fully absorbed.
-Repeat this process until the rice is cooked; it should be tender but with a slight bite; the whole process should take around 25 to 30 mins.
+Repeat this process until the rice is cooked; it should be tender but with a slight bite.
+The whole process should take around 25 to 30 minutes.
 If you run out of stock before the rice is cooked, add one ladleful of hot water at a time, stirring frequently until absorbed, until the rice is cooked to your liking.

 - Remove the saucepan from the heat.
 Add the remaining 4 butter pieces and Grana Padano and stir well.
 Cover the saucepan and allow the risotto to sit for 3 minutes before serving.
 You might be tempted to skip this step but don’t – this is when the risotto becomes deliciously creamy.
-Taste and season with salt, then serve.
+Taste, adjust seasoning as necessary and serve - enjoy!